volkszaehler/mbmd/README.md

  serial number (top right of the device), e.g. 23, and add one (24).
  Assume this is a hexadecimal number and convert it to decimal (36).
 Use this as the meter ID.
+ * SBC ALE3: This compact Saia Burgess Controls meter is comparable to the SDM630: two tariffs, both import and export depending on meter version and compact (4TE).
+ It's often used with Viessmann heat pumps.

 Some of my test devices have been provided by [B+G E-Tech](http://bg-etech.de/) - please consider to buy your meter from